Juh-B/42_Inception/Versão 2/DEV.md

 The project does not use ready-made application images from DockerHub.
 The application images are built locally using the project's Dockerfiles.

-The Dockerfiles use Alpine or Debian as their base distribution, according to the project requirements.
+The Dockerfiles use Debian as their base distribution, according to the project requirements.

 ## Docker Network